Private 1st Class John E. Adams, Jr. (1921–1944)

 Map of Corregidor in 1941 (National Archives)

 After the end of their brief stint as infantrymen, the engineers resumed their construction work.
-Then, on February 5, 1942, Company “A” was transferred to the Corregidor, the island fortress in Manila Bay, with orders to improve the strip known as Kindley Field.
+Then, during February 4–6, 1942, Company “A” was transferred to the Corregidor, the island fortress in Manila Bay, with orders to improve the strip known as Kindley Field and install artillery.
 They were subjected to regular shelling and air raids.
 On March 24, 1942, a Japanese air raid killed two engineers and mortally wounded the company commander, Captain Zbikowski, who died of his wounds on April 2, 1942.
 In the meantime, the Japanese had brought heavy artillery and reinforcements to bear against the beleaguered defenders of Bataan.

-As the situation deteriorated on Corregidor, Company “A” was assigned more and more duties, including road construction, building underground installations, constructing an artillery emplacement, and disposing of unexploded ordnance.
+As the situation deteriorated on Corregidor, Company “A” was assigned more and more duties, including road construction, utility work, building underground installations, constructing an artillery emplacement, and disposing of unexploded ordnance.
+The increased in work was despite a shortage of both rations and equipment.
 When Bataan fell on April 9, 1942, the rest of the 803rd Engineer Battalion—Headquarters, Headquarters Company, and Companies “B” and “C”—became prisoners of the Japanese.

 Allied prisoners with Japanese guards following the fall of Bataan (National Archives)